trishikesh/Daily_Coding_WebDev/README.md

 # Daily_Coding
- This will contain day-wise codes that i write
+ This will contain day-wise codes that i write.